Fairness Auditing with Multi-Agent Collaboration: Introduction

 \section{Introduction}

-\Ac{ML} models are becoming integral to many business and industrial processes, increasingly impacting several facets of our lives~\citep{holstein2019improving}.
+\Ac{ML} models are becoming an integral part of many business and industrial processes, increasingly impacting various facets of our lives~\citep{holstein2019improving}.
 Such models are increasingly employed to drive decisions in high-stakes domains~\cite{buyl2024inherent}.
-For example, many financial institutions use AI-driven models where various attributes such as income, credit score, and employment history influence a decision on whether a particular loan is issued~\citep{mhlanga2021financial}.
-These models are also used to automate the hiring process of particular companies, which would otherwise be labor-intensive~\citep{giang2018potential,hunkenschroer2022ethics}.
-As these models may significantly impact people's lives, their fairness and regulatory compliance have become increasingly important~\citep{pessach2022review, le2023algorithmic}.
+For example, many financial institutions use AI-driven models in which several attributes such as income, credit score, and employment history influence the decision to issue a particular loan~\cite {mhlanga2021financial}.
+These models are also used to automate the hiring process of certain companies, which would otherwise be labor-intensive~\cite{giang2018potential,hunkenschroer2022ethics}.
+Because these models may significantly impact people's lives, their fairness and regulatory compliance have become increasingly important~\cite{pessach2022review, le2023algorithmic}.

+Estimating the fairness of \ac{ML} models is commonly done through algorithmic audits by regulators~\cite{ng2021auditing}.
+However, auditors are not granted unrestricted access to a \ac{ML} model to protect trade secrets but instead send queries to the model and use the query responses (\textit{i.e.}, a \textit{black-box} interaction) to detect fairness violations.
+It is common to impose a cap on the queries that are sent to the black-box in order not to overload or interfere with the model being audited~\citep{neiswanger2021bayesian, yan2022active, rastegarpanah2021auditing}.